Where Do I Start?

 Information regarding the costs of the professional school application process from start to finish

 The following are health-related, non-science courses at MSU.
-Some may also be requirements for professional school programs or may count towards MSU university, college, or major requirements, so be sure to consult with your major advisor and your preprofessional advisor.
+Some may also be requirements for professional school programs or may count towards MSU university, college, or major requirements, so be sure to consult with your major advisor and your pre-health advisor.

-Many preprofessional students choose to continue their coursework while at home during the summer breaks.
+Many pre-health students choose to continue their coursework while at home during the summer breaks.
 If you are planning on taking summer courses at another institution, here are the steps to take in order to transfer credits back to MSU successfully.

 Information on a variety of volunteering, internship, study abroad, summer, and research opportunities.